mate-academy/react_phone-catalog/README.md

   - The next buttons should show the first image after the last one;
   - Dashes at the bottom should allow choosing an exact picture.
 3. `ProductsSlider` for the `Hot prices` block:
-  - The products with a discount starting from the biggest absolute value;
+  - The productsApi with a discount starting from the biggest absolute value;
-  - `<` and `>` buttons should scroll products.
+  - `<` and `>` buttons should scroll productsApi.
 4. `Shop by category` block with links to `/phones`, `/tablets`, and `/accessories`.
-5. Add Brand new block using ProductsSlider with products that are the newest according to the year field.
+5. Add Brand new block using ProductsSlider with productsApi that are the newest according to the year field.

 ## Product pages